389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

         #MaxPartID --> idPartN (or something else anyway that is the max id )
     - Have a specific table for oversized keys in which we store: key hash -> id + key
-    - use a specific index key prefix (h?) and an hash (base64?) as key for binary object whose size > 256 bytes (and mark the search as requiring filter check) (the filter check will then remove the hash duplicates)
+    - use a specific index hash key prefix (h?) followed by the orignal (i.e equality or approximate) key prefix and hashed value in hexa as key for binary object whose size > max key size
+         (and mark the search as disabling  filter bypass) (the filter check will then remove the hash duplicates)
       Pro: it does not requires much change in the way index are looked it probably speed up the db lookup (but that could be mitigated by the fact that filter checking is needed)
-      Cons: Range search should be rejected ( unable to perform range search when oversized keys exists ) ==> Should also somehow flag the dbname so that we know that index search are not reliables h{hash} --> id and a filter check is needed
+      Cons: Range search should be seen as unindexed ( unable to use index while performing range search when oversized keys exists )
+           ==> This could be done with a simple lookup of key stating with hash prefix followed by equality prefix h{hash} --> id and a filter check is needed
 - data are also limited to 511 bytes for DUPSORT databases but that should not be an issue: because DUPSORT files are indexes (and their values are a plain entryId)